<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.laptoprepair101.com/?p=823</guid>

-<description><![CDATA[In this post I explain how to reinstall factory operating system on different laptops.
-This should work for most laptops running Windows Vista or Windows 7 operating systems.
-This could be useful if your operating system stopped working properly, got corrupted or infected with a virus.
-WARNING!
-Running system restore utility will erase all personal [...]]]></description>
+<description><![CDATA[In this post I explain how to reinstall factory operating system.
+This should work for most laptops running Windows Vista or Windows 7 OS.
+This could be useful if your OS stopped working properly, got corrupted or infected with a &#8230; <a href="https://www.laptoprepair101.com/reinstall-factory-operating-system-on-laptops/">Continued</a>]]></description>

-<content:encoded><![CDATA[<p>In this post I explain how to reinstall factory operating system on different laptops.
-This should work for most laptops running Windows Vista or Windows 7 operating systems.</p>
+<content:encoded><![CDATA[<p>In this post I explain how to reinstall factory operating system.
+This should work for most laptops running Windows Vista or Windows 7 OS.</p>

-<p>This could be useful if your operating system stopped working properly, got corrupted or infected with a virus.</p>
+<p>This could be useful if your OS stopped working properly, got corrupted or infected with a virus.</p>

 <p><span style="color: #ff0000;"><strong>WARNING!</strong> Running system restore utility will erase all personal data on the hard drive and re-image it back to factory defaults.
-Make sure all personal data is backed up before reinstalling the operating system.
-Also, make sure the laptop is running on AC adapter power during the recovery process.<br />
+Make sure all personal data is backed up before reinstalling the OS.
+Also, make sure the laptop is running on AC power during the recovery process.<br />

 </span></p>

-<p>These days most laptops are sold without recovery discs.
+<p>These days most computers are sold without recovery discs.
 Instead they have a hidden (or visible) recovery partition with the factory image.
-In order to re-image the hard drive back to factory defaults it&#8217;s necessary to initiate the recovery wizard and it&#8217;s very similar for many different laptop brands.</p>
+In order to re-image the hard drive back to defaults it&#8217;s necessary to initiate the recovery wizard and it&#8217;s very similar for many different brands.</p>

-<p>As an example I&#8217;ll show step-by-step operating system re-installation process on HP laptops.</p>
+<p>As an example I&#8217;ll show step-by-step operating system re-installation process on HPs.</p>

 <h3>How to start Recovery Manager on HP laptops.</h3>